hydroper/cpro/README.md

 ## Work in progress

 Hydroper© Scripting is not done and is uninitiated in the present.
+Do not take it seriously, but I may work in the project anytime.

+Right now:

+* [ ] Trying to finish context menus for the user interface, but they have the following bugs currently:
+  * Actions only work when clicked with Enter
+  * Actions do not work when clicking with the device pointer
+  * Click on a list item closes the context menu modal

 Basics: